 Just before halftime, Tom Florie made it 2-0 when the Belgians were caught ball watching: Bert Patenaude had intercepted a clearance by the Belgian defense which he then passed to Florie.
 The Belgians, waiting for an offside whistle, paused, leaving Florie alone in front of the Belgian goal.
 When the whistle didn’t come, Florie promptly put the ball in the net.

 The US continued to attack in the second half, stopped only by some offsides calls, the crossbar and the post.
-Patenaude made it 3-0 when he received a chip from Brown.
-The Belgian goalie had left the line to challenge, Brown delivered an “unselfish lob over the goalie’s head” to Patenaude, who headed the ball into an empty net.
+In the 69th minute, James Brown made “a beautiful run” on the right wing.
+When the Belgian goalie had left his line to challenge, Brown delivered an “unselfish lob over the goalie’s head” to Patenaude, who headed the ball into an empty net.
 Cummings described it as “one of the most brilliant plays in the entire tournament.”

 The US had surprised many with the best record of the tournament coming out of the group stages, and Cummings report makes it clear that the team had quickly become a crowd favorite.
-Scoring six goals with none allowed, and were viewed as legitimate contenders for the world championship.
+Scoring six goals with none allowed, the team was viewed as legitimate contenders for the world championship.
 One Argentinian commentator wrote,

 They all are talented athletes who play a smooth game and use their bodies well although occasionally they commit fouls; they have a remarkable domination on high balls which can be paralleled only by the great British and especially Scottish professional teams, whose way of playing perhaps they follow, but without monotonous precision and with much more vitality and enthusiasm.
 The full backs get rid of the ball with power and assurance; the midfield line defends, mixing very well with the fullbacks and giving remarkable help to the forwards, who have a wonderful kick that they utilize for passes and for sending high balls in to the goal area to exploit their superior heading capacities.